Modelling Realistic Multi-layer devices for superconducting quantum electronic circuits

 A nanobridge Josephson junction consists of two superconducting electrodes connected by a small constriction, usually of order of a few tens of nanometers.
 These constrictions may consist of the same material or a different one, with the latter referred to as SS'S or SNS junctions, where S represents a superconductor and S' or N represents the filling material that connects the two electrodes, which may be another superconductor (S') or a normal metal (N).

-The equations describing the current transport properties of this type of junction are the Usadel equations in the $\Phi$-parametrization \cite{RevGol2004, Usadel70, Kurpianov1988}:
+Under the assumption that the magnetic effects are negligible and all materials satisfy the dirty limit condition ($ l \ll \xi $), where $l$ is the mean free path, and $ \xi$ is the superconducting coherence length, we can describe the current transport properties of this type of junction with the Usadel equations \cite{RevGol2004, Usadel70, Kurpianov1988, Ragazzidikupr_2021}.